endatabas/endb-book/src/sql/queries.md

 `ROLLBACK` is used to return to a savepoint.
 `ROLLBACK TO <savepoint>` returns to a named savepoint (by name) or an anonymous savepoint (by string UUID).
-When used without a savepoint name, `ROLLBACK` returns to the last anonymous savepoint.
 Queries executed inside such a transaction return results according to the state of the database when the savepoint was created.
 The use of `ROLLBACK` renews the lease of the associated savepoint.